Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Trespass

-Prohibits operating a small unmanned aircraft at 200 feet or lower over private land or a residence without the owner's permission if the operation substantially interferes with the owner's use and enjoyment of the property.
-Landing on another's property without consent is unlawful except in cases of forced landing due to mechanical failure or emergency.
+Makes it unlawful to operate a small unmanned aircraft at 200 feet or lower over private land or residence without permission from the landowner or resident when the operation substantially interferes with the owner's use and enjoyment of the property.
+The qualifier 'substantially interferes' has been debated across multiple legislative sessions.
+Landing a drone on another person's property without consent is also prohibited, with exception for forced landings.

 View source